shankaritchapurapu/helidon/docs/kiev.md

 2. `DIRECT_DB` for a Kiev store reached through a direct Oracle database connection
 3. `SERVICE` for Kiev as a service

-When this module is on the classpath, Helidon can create and inject:
+When this module is on the classpath, Helidon creates configured Kiev data stores and exposes named access to:

 * `com.oracle.pic.kiev.DataStore`
 * `com.oracle.pic.kiev.mapping.MappedDataStore`